AdamWalters1/Mini-projects-portfolio/exceptions-classes-AdamWalters1/README.md

 - `divideFractions`
   - This function takes as input four integers representing the numerators and denominators of two fractions, divides the fractions, and returns the numerator and denominator of the result.
 (Notice that this function has a total of six parameters.)

-This program needs to be able to handle divisions by 0 and non-numeric/invalid inputs.

 #### Expected Output